AndreasSippel/synXLIFF/README.md

 - added support for files which where already translated before using Dynamics LCS
 - synXLIFF now automatically checks for a new version on a daily base
-  - the check is executed OnOpenPage synXLIFF Project List
+  - the check is executed "OnOpenPage" on "synXLIFF Project List"
   - in the new setup table you can:
     - deactivate the automatic check
     - check manually for updates if you want to